 Check Prices for Four Seasons Resort Bora Bora in Bora Bora, French Polynesia

 Anantara Kihavah Villas, Kihavah Huravalhi Island, Maldives

 What’s Unique: Book a stay at the Anantara Kihavah Villas resort in the Baa Atoll region and you’ll arrive via seaplane from Male, the Maldives’ capital.
 Set out over crystal-clear waters are the resort’s one-bedroom and two-bedroom overwater villas, each with its own private infinity-edge pool.
 From your sunken glass-bottom bathtub (built for two) you can watch tiny fish swim beneath you while you soak.
 Other luxuries include his-and-hers walk-in wardrobes, a wine chiller, a hammock, a rain shower, an outdoor shower, and a personal villa host who is on call 24 hours a day.

-Over-the-Top Services: Dine at the Anantara Kihavah’s underwater restaurant, then return to your villa for the Slumber Guru experience: a luxury milk bath by candlelight, a massage, homemade cookies and tea, mist for your pillow, lavender silk eye masks, and earplugs.
+Over-the-Top Services: Dine at the Anantara Kihavah’s underwater restaurant, then return to your villa for the Slumber Guru experience: a luxury essential oil bath by candlelight, a massage, and a perfect night’s rest in your 1,000 thread count sheets.
 It sure beats the standard “Do Not Disturb” door hanger.

-Check Prices for Anantara Kihavah Maldives Villas in Maldives
+Check Prices for Anantara Kihavah Maldives Villas in Kihavah Huravalhi

 Song Saa Private Island, Koh Ouen And Koh Rong, Cambodia